anshooarora/extentreports-java/README.md

         //        true - overwrite existing file (if any)
         //        false - use existing file to create reports,
-        //          tests will be appended at the very top extent.init("C:\\Extent.html", true);
+        //          tests will be appended at the very top
+        // ** Use this method only once, at the beginning of the test session extent.init("C:\\Extent.html", true);

         // *REQUIRED